Uwara/InstaFashion/README.md

 ### Contact Us

-If you have any questions about this Privacy Policy, please contact us on ummul@kth.se and shatha@kth.se.
+If you have any questions about this Privacy Policy, please contact us on  shatha@kth.se and ummul@kth.se.